 Will a student visa be necessary for travel?

 ISA is tracking entry requirements for all of our program locations.
-Students should expect to present a negative COVID-19 test prior to travel.
+Students should expect to present their proof of vaccination to ISA and, in many cases a negative COVID-19 test prior to travel.
 Additionally, students may be required to obtain a visa and/or travel with documents proving they are studying abroad.
 Required documentation and visa advising will be provided by ISA, but it is ultimately the students’ responsibility to meet entry requirements while traveling.
 The ISA Program Manager will communicate specific entry requirements via email and during the pre-departure orientation.

 When should I purchase an airline ticket?